politicalwatch/politicalwatch.es/content/en/nosotras.md

 ---
 title: 'About us'
-subtitle: 'Political Watch is an independent organization that, through the development of civic technologies, incidence actions and research, fights for a fairer more democratic and more sustainable society.'
+subtitle: 'Political Watch is an independent organisation that, through the development of civic technologies, advocacy and research, fights for a more fair, democratic and sustainable society.'
 team: 20
 alliances:
   - image: '/images/alliances/logooecd_en.png'